paimana6/3005Assignment3/README.md

 8.   exit: Exit the program.

 ## Video Demo:
+Note to TA Marker:
+The actual demonstration of the project is presented in the video until the 2 minutes and 33 seconds mark.
+Following that, the discussion shifts to an explantion of the code.
 5. Link to video Demo: https://youtu.be/aT70X76KcwY